yeasinmahi/Jetstream_Example/README.md

-# NATS JetStream Tutorial: Publisher and Dynamic Consumer in C#
+# NATS Tutorial: Publisher and Dynamic Consumer in C#

-This tutorial guides you through setting up a basic NATS JetStream publisher and a dynamic consumer in C#.
+This tutorial guides you through setting up a basic NATS publisher and a dynamic consumer in C#.

 ## Prerequisites

 - .NET Core SDK (version 3.1 or later)
-- NATS Server with JetStream enabled
+- NATS Server
 - NATS.Client NuGet package

 ## Installation